-KHRC offers a down payment assistance program for first-time homebuyers called the First-Time Homebuyer Program (this isn’t a contest for creativity, after all).
-The program aims to address one of the biggest challenges of becoming a homeowner: coming up with enough money to cover a down payment and closing costs.
+KHRC offers a down payment assistance program for first-time homebuyers, appropriately called the First-Time Homebuyer Program.
+The program aims to address one of the biggest hurdles standing in the way of becoming a homeowner: coming up with enough money to cover a down payment and closing costs.

 KHRC’s assistance, a second loan with no monthly payments, can help you cover between 15 percent and 20 percent of the home’s purchase price.
 Your income determines what amount you qualify for:

 - 20 percent – If your household income is 50 percent or less of the area median income where you’re buying, you can qualify for a loan for 20 percent of the purchase price.